INFJ Weaknesses, Flaws, and Shortcomings: Where the INFJs Feel Challenged

 While INFJs have many strengths and natural abilities, they possess certain weaknesses like everyone else.
-Some INFJs are highly aware of these flaws or imperfections, and can be rather hard on themselves because of it.
-In other cases the INFJ might see errors where there are none, and can see themselves somewhat inaccurately because of it.
-It is important for them to take time to self-reflect, but also to cut themselves some slack.
-They need to learn more about themselves in order to process and understand their own behaviors, and hopefully learn to accept them for what they are.
+Some INFJs are highly aware of these flaws or imperfections and can be rather hard on themselves because of it.
+In other cases, the INFJ might see errors where there are none and can see themselves somewhat inaccurately because of it.
+It is important for them to take time to self-reflect but also to cut themselves some slack.
+They need to learn more about themselves to process and understand their behaviors and hopefully learn to accept them for what they are.

 They Are Perfectionists

 INFJs are perfectionists, and while this can be a strength, it can also be a weakness at times.
 They might be capable of accomplishing tasks with amazing skill, but there are times when the INFJ spends too much time trying to perfect these accomplishments.
-Instead of giving themselves room to make a few mistakes or simply accept that the job is done well, they want to continue making it better.
-This can cause the INFJ to hesitate when it comes to showing their work or ever really feeling like it is finished.
-They constantly criticise themselves and can see where they should be improving.
+Instead of giving themselves room to make a few mistakes or simply accepting that the job is done well, they want to continue making it better.
+This can cause the INFJ to hesitate when showing their work or ever really feeling like it is finished.
+They constantly criticize themselves and can see where they should be improving.

 Their perfectionism can become so overwhelming that the INFJ is afraid to ever take risks or experience new things.
 They find themselves analyzing the work and situation until it becomes emotionally exhausting for themselves and those around them.
-They are very hard on themselves and their own abilities, and can almost always see room for improvement.
+They are very hard on themselves and their own abilities and can almost always see room for improvement.
 Even when everyone else sees something truly amazing and well thought out, the INFJ often sees the flaws and ways they can improve.
-They do this because they want to be someone who impresses their loved ones and they don’t want to let them down.
-While this comes from a good place, it can still hold the INFJ back from finishing things and feeling safe sharing with those around them as well.
-Their perfectionism can certainly be taken to a level in which it starts to look more like a weakness for them if they don’t get this in check.
+They do this because they want to be someone who impresses their loved ones, and they don’t want to let them down.
+While this comes from a good place, it can still hold the INFJ back from finishing things and feeling safe sharing with those around them.
+Their perfectionism can certainly be taken to a level where it starts to look more like a weakness for them if they don’t get this in check.

 They Can Be Obsessive

 INFJs do have obsessive tendencies, to the point where they don’t always find it easy to let go of things.
 If they are stressed about something or truly focused on it, they don’t always find it easy to move on from this.
-They can sometimes obsess about something that happened or about their own mistakes and actions, to the point where this becomes stressful for themselves and those around them.
+They can sometimes obsess about something that happened or about their own mistakes and actions to the point where this becomes stressful for themselves and those around them.
 While these obsessive tendencies can sometimes be a good thing, they can also backfire.
-There are times when this part of the INFJ can make them feel overwhelmed by their own emotions and fears.
-They find themselves analyzing everything that occurs, wanting to find answers and ways in which they could have been better.
-This sometimes occurs when it comes to relationships as well, and they find themselves anxiously trying to figure out why things happened a certain way.
+Sometimes, this part of the INFJ can make them feel overwhelmed by their own emotions and fears.
+They find themselves analyzing everything that occurs, wanting to find answers and ways they could have been better.
+This sometimes occurs when it comes to relationships, and they find themselves anxiously trying to figure out why things happened a certain way.

 INFJs can also obsess about the future and how to ensure that they are making the right choices.
-This is more likely to happen when they aren’t trusting in themselves and their own intuition.
-When the INFJ turns away from their natural strengths they start to look for other means of finding answers and this can cause them to obsess.
+This is more likely to happen when they don’t trust themselves and their intuition.
+When the INFJ turns away from their natural strengths, they start to look for other means of finding answers, and this can cause them to obsess.